Chamber Music Program

 The Chamber Music Program is open to WYSO members as well student musicians in the community.
 Students can request specific group members (a pre-formed group) or be assigned to a group with others who have registered for the program.
 A tuition fee of $400 for the year is charged for all participants and scholarships are available.

-A recorded video is required as part of the application to aid placement in groups.
+A recorded video is required as part of the registration to aid placement in groups.

 Click here for scholarship information.